Updated: Aug 20

 Living organisms have been processing data since the dawn of time.
-Most of the data processed to support the organism's survival need with situational and day-to-day decision-making.
-While the vast majority of this data is ephemeral, some data was captured and added to the collective intelligence.
+Most data is processed to support the organism's survival needs with situational and day-to-day decision-making.
+While most of this data is ephemeral, some data was captured and added to the collective intelligence.
 The latter was added to our DNA while other data was preserved through other means like cultural art and writings in more intelligent life forms.

 The old model of data storage and processing, while adequate, has been generally a slow process and limited by the capabilities of the natural systems in place.

 Most of the data we are accustomed to has been designed, organized, and optimized for human consumption until the dawn of technology, when things began to shift.
 Technology capabilities enabled the generation, storage, and processing of vast digital data.
 These are not easily consumable by humans, rather optimized for machines.
 The revolution also posed a challenge in mapping and translating the old data into the new model so it could be utilized.

 Twenty years ago, data may have provided an edge to a business over another, but today it is a lifeline that impacts competitiveness, product quality, collaboration, ability to make decisions, go-to-market timeliness, and even cost management.
 Without a data processing arm, companies limit their access to critical business insights they can use to compete and make better decisions.

 Modern successful businesses can accomplish three things with their data allowing them to leverage insights.

 Quickly transition accumulated data from the old paradigm to the modern one.

 Develop systems to continuously capture new relevant private and public data.

 Use the data cycle effectively to translate data back to humans to make decisions.